dottedt/carmen-demo-app/README.md

 ### Manually find and add city data

 The structural data goes in the `lib/carmen` directory.
-The locale files containing various languages' translations go into the `config/locales/carmen` directory We adjust the
+The locale files containing various languages' translations go into the `config/locales/carmen` directory.
+Then we tell Carmen about the new structural data and translations that we've added:

 ```ruby
 # In config/initializers/carmen.rb